WELTRANSIM investigates the distributional effects of the welfare state regimes taking an integrated perspective both in:

 As a result, microWELT, incorporates heterogeneous agents in terms of education and family status.
 It has been already applied to four countries representative of the main welfare regimes, namely Austria (Conservative), Finland (Nordic), UK (Liberal), and Spain (Mediterranean).

-An extension of simulation model is being elaborated in the framework of the 2019 LLAV 00071 project financed by the Catalan Agency for Management of University and Research Grants (AGAUR) and FEDER funds, in order to transfer the simulation tool to Spanish policy making institutions.
+This project has also benefitted from funding from the Catalan Agency for Management of University and Research Grants (AGAUR) and FEDER funds (2019 LLAV 00071 project), in order to perform prospective action to transfer the simulation tool to Spanish policy making institutions.